readium/annotations/README.md

 ## 4.1.
 Displaying filtered annotations

-Filtering by color is not sufficient because imported annotations may have the same colour as personal annotations.
+Filtering by colour is not sufficient because imported annotations may have the same colour as personal annotations.

-Reading systems should enable filtering by color, highlight mode, keyword and creator.
+Reading systems should enable filtering by colour, highlight mode, keyword and creator.
 For instance, a user can display "blue" annotations only, or “teacher” annotations only.
 Filtering on multiple criterias is a plus.

 ## 4.2.
 Using multiple selectors